 Technical analyses to date and professional expertise suggests that current programs and policies will fall short in meeting our statutory emission reduction requirements.
-It is anticipated that it is likely that the only way to meet our emission reduction requirements cost-effectively will be through a cap and invest/cap and reduce and/or performance-based regulatory approach to deliver, with high confidence, an equitable path to reduce emissions in the transportation sector.
-Vermont specific analysis on these particular approaches is yet to be completed.
+It is anticipated that the only way to meet our emission reduction requirements will be through a cap and invest/cap and reduce and/or performance-based regulatory approach to deliver, with high confidence, an equitable path to reduce emissions in the transportation sector.

 To determine the preferred approach - and the design of any potential policy - it must be informed by how far the CRS will take us, as well as more in-depth economic analyses of these different approaches.
-Vermont specific analysis on any particular approach awaits further work to define which options are feasibly open to Vermonters (for example, some would be in the context of a multi-state program) and to review -the benefits and costs of any specific proposal.